GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Method: The GNN2R QA Model

 \subsection{Step-I: GNN-based Coarse Reasoning}

-The proposed GNN consists of four modules: a general question encoder, a layerwise question encoder, an attentional message propagation module, and a gated embedding update module, which are all highlighted as colored boxes in \cref{fig:step_1}.
-There are $K$ layers of KG encoding, where illustrated is the detailed architecture of the \textit{k}-th layer.
-The arrows represent module inputs and outputs.
-Only considering those dark arrows would be sufficient for understanding the network.
+In the following, we introduce the four modules of the proposed GNN model, which are also presented as colored boxes in \cref{fig:step_1}.
+We assume there are $K$ layers in the GNN and only depict the detailed architecture of the \textit{k}-th layer.

-\textbf{The general question encoder} takes $\mathbf{Q} =[\mathbf{w}_1, \mathbf{w}_2, ..., \mathbf{w}_{l}]$ as input, which is the initial encoding of the question $q$. $\mathbf{Q}$ could be any contextual vector representations, e.g., Word2Vec~\cite{DBLP:conf/nips/MikolovSCCD13}, Glove~\cite{DBLP:conf/emnlp/PenningtonSM14}, or BERT encodings~\cite{DBLP:conf/naacl/DevlinCLT19}.
-In our implementation, we first use OpenNER\footnote{\url{https://github.com/zmd971202/OpenNER}}~\cite{https://doi.org/10.48550/arxiv.1909.06058} to identify mentions of topic entities and mask them out from $q$, as the semantic constraints in the question are mainly defined by mentions of relations.
-Then, the rest of the tokens are fed to a pre-trained BERT model.\footnote{\url{https://huggingface.co/bert-base-uncased}} The last hidden states of the model are used as $\mathbf{Q}$.
-The output of this general question encoder is the general question embedding $\mathbf{q} \in \mathbb{R}^{d_K}$, where $d_K$ is the final embedding dimension.
-We implement the encoder as a bidirectional single-layer gated recurrent unit (GRU) network~\cite{DBLP:conf/emnlp/ChoMGBBSB14} and use the mean of the final GRU hidden states from two directions as $\mathbf{q}$.
+\textbf{The general question encoder} is implemented as a bidirectional single-layer gated recurrent unit (GRU) network~\citep{DBLP:conf/emnlp/ChoMGBBSB14} that computes the mean of the final hidden states from the two directions as the general question embedding $\mathbf{q} \in \mathbb{R}^{d_K}$, where $d_K$ denotes the embedding dimension.
+The input of this module is $\mathbf{Q} =[\mathbf{w}_1, \mathbf{w}_2, ..., \mathbf{w}_{l}]$, which is the encoding of the given question $q$ based on a pre-trained BERT~\citep{DBLP:conf/naacl/DevlinCLT19} model.\footnote{\url{https://huggingface.co/bert-base-uncased}}

-\textbf{The layerwise question encoder} provides layerwise reference information about the given question for the KG encoding.
-In different layers, the reference information may have different foci.
-For example, given the question ``\textit{who directed a movie starring Michael Keaton},'' the reference information could have a focus on ``\textit{starring}'' in the first layer and ``\textit{directed a movie}'' in the second layer.
-This module is implemented as another bidirectional single-layer GRU network with the initial question encoding $\mathbf{Q}$ as input.
-The mean of its two final hidden states ($\mathbf{c}^{k}_{0}$ and $\mathbf{c}^{k}_{1}$) is used as the reference information $\mathbf{q}^k \in \mathbb{R}^{d_k}$ in the \textit{k}-th layer.
-Since the model needs to track what has been focused on before, the final hidden states from the previous layer ($\mathbf{c}^{k-1}_{0}$ and $\mathbf{c}^{k-1}_{1}$) are used as initial hidden states of the current layer.
+\textbf{The layerwise question encoder} provides layerwise reference information about the given question for the following attentional message propagation module.
+For complex questions, the reference information may have different foci in different GNN layers.
+This module is also implemented as a bidirectional single-layer GRU network with $\mathbf{Q}$ as input.
+The mean of its two final hidden states ($\mathbf{c}^{k}_{0}$ and $\mathbf{c}^{k}_{1}$) is used as the reference embedding of the \textit{k}-th layer: $\mathbf{q}^k \in \mathbb{R}^{d_k}$.
+As we hope to consider the history of reference embeddings across different layers, the final hidden states from the previous layer ($\mathbf{c}^{k-1}_{0}$ and $\mathbf{c}^{k-1}_{1}$) are used as the initial hidden states of the current layer.
 As for the first layer, zero vectors are used as initial hidden states.